mymindstorm/matrix-appservice-mumble/README.md

     - /etc/matrix-synapse/mumble-registration.yaml
     ```

-4. Create a file `mumble-config.yaml`
+4. Create a new file named `mumble-config.yaml` on the server that `matrix-appservice-mumble` is installed on.

     - Copy the contents of [mumble-config.yaml.example](https://github.com/mymindstorm/matrix-appservice-mumble/blob/master/mumble-config.yaml.example) into `mumble-config.yaml` and change the options as needed.